 Modifications to Annex IX

-Sampling tubers for virus testing Sample sizes for tuber testing and field inspection
+Sampling tubers for virus testing Sample sizes for virus testing and field inspection

 1. Introduction

 When undertaking field inspection or testing seed stocks for virus, In testing seed stocks for the incidence of virus, it is seldom feasible to inspect or test the entire stock crop or stock, so a test is done on a sample from the stock.
 Ideally, only seed stocks with infection levels faults below the tolerance would be accepted and those above the tolerance rejected.
 However, taking a sample from a stock means that only an estimation of the actual incidence of virus faults can be made.